SAP-samples/abap-cheat-sheets/23_Date_and_Time.md

     utclong`2024-01-01T10:01:02,2` AS utc,
     tims`101507` AS tims,
     curr`173.95` AS curr,
-    "Multiple cast expressions split a time stamp into date and time parts CAST( CAST( div( @tmstamp, 1000000 ) AS CHAR ) AS DATS ) AS date, CAST( substring( CAST( @tmstamp AS CHAR ), 9, 6 ) AS TIMS ) AS time, 'ABAP' AS txt "Untyped literal
+    "Multiple cast expressions splitting a time stamp into date and time parts CAST( CAST( div( @tmstamp, 1000000 ) AS CHAR ) AS DATS ) AS date, CAST( substring( CAST( @tmstamp AS CHAR ), 9, 6 ) AS TIMS ) AS time, 'ABAP' AS txt "Untyped literal